CyberCryptonic/marist-cyber-range/RANGE SETUP INSTRUCTIONS/target-environment/phase_01_networking.md

 # Conclusion

-Phase 01 established the foundational infrastructure required to build a fully functional cyber range.
-With virtualization, network segmentation, and architecture in place, the environment was ready to support enterprise services such as Active Directory, user management, and security monitoring in subsequent phases.
+Phase 01 established the core infrastructure of the cyber range.

+With virtualization, network segmentation, and architecture in place, the environment became capable of supporting:

+- Enterprise identity systems
+- User management
+- Detection and monitoring
+- Realistic cyber attack scenarios

+This phase is the foundation of the entire project.